 Introduction to Supply-Side Economics

 Supply-side economics is a macroeconomic theory that emphasizes the importance of increasing the efficiency of production, or supply, as the key to an economy’s potential for long term growth.
 It maintains that aggregate supply constitutes the primary driving and stabilizing forces in the economy.
 Focusing on alleviating barriers to higher productivity in supply, supporters of this theory advocate for lowering marginal taxes and deregulating heavily regulated industries.
-Read the rest of this entry
+Continue reading “What is Supply Side Economics?”

 In a time of needed recovery in many countries around the world from the recent economic downturn, many begin to wonder how this recovery can happen.
 What is that actually drives an economy and pushes it towards growth and success?
 What factors need to be focused on to stimulate this recovery quickly?
 Individual economies have experienced downturns in the recent years, but as an interconnected global economy, the financial crisis was not enough to stop growth.
 To propel the global economy forward, factors such as physical capital, labor, productivity, and investment need to be prioritized.

 What is the State of the Global Economy?